Image above: The U.S.S. Constitution captures the British war

 October 25, 1808 when besting British champion Bob Gregson in

 twenty-three rounds, and would retain the title until 1822.
-Although there is some discrepency in the dates and times of those titles; Molineaux would contend that he was the champion during a term when Cribb retired for a period, Cribb considered himself the English champion when the first of two bouts with former slave Tom Molineaux were held.
+There is some discrepency in the dates and times of those titles and a period when Cribb retired.
+Molineaux would contend that he was the champion during a term when Cribb retired, although Cribb still considered himself the English champion when the first of two bouts with former slave Tom Molineaux were held.
 Cribb was listed at 5'9" and 29 years old.
 Molineaux was 5'8 1/4" and 198 pounds, 26 years old.
 Molineaux had been given his freedom after fighting in slavery for his owner and winning the owner a substantial amount of money through bets.

 In December 1810, (dates of the 3rd and 18th are contended) at

 Sheningham Hollow, Oxfordshire, England, Cribb fought Molineaux in their first fight before twenty thousand fans.
-It lasted thirty-five rounds, and be became World Champion.
+It lasted thirty-five rounds, and Cribb became World Champion.
 On September 28, 1811, Cribb fought Molineaux a second time in Thistleton Gap, Rutland, England, winning in eleven rounds.
-Twenty-five thousand people attended.
+Estimates of the attendance at that fight, fifteen to twenty-five thousand.
 The purse for the second bout was 600 guineas (slightly over 1 pound per guinea).
 In his career, Tom Cribb only lost one fight.

 Tom Miloneaux was born on March 23, 1784 into slavery in Georgetown, Virginia.
 He was given his freedom and $500, moving in 1809 to England to continue his boxing career under fellow boxer and ex-slave Bill Richmond.